Eppo-exp/eppo-docs/docs/building-experiments/definitions/assignment-sql.md

 5. Write SQL in the SQL editor to pull assignments from data warehouse and click **Run**

-Recall in the [Set up Feature Flagging](#1-set-up-feature-flagging) section that you should have an assignment table in your data warehouse with certain column types.
+Recall tht you should have an assignment table in your data warehouse with certain column types.

 In this step, you're going to write SQL to pull that data.